kevinjoshi46b/speedrunethereum/challenge-1-decentralized-staking/README.md

 ## My Review

 This challenge was fun, I got to work with `interacting with external contracts`, creating and emiting `events`, setting `contructor`, creating and using `modifiers`, setting up a `time relative system`, `payable functions` and the `special function receive`.
 This challenge felt more like a CP (competitive programming) problem statement where a story / situation is explained and we need to write the code for the situation.
-This challenge is great for beginers since it teaches you about things like event, modifiers and much more which is at the core of solidity 🎯
+This challenge is great for beginners since it teaches you about things like event, modifiers and much more which is at the core of solidity 🎯

 ## Important links